software-next/tactigon-shapes/README.md

 In order to use the Tactigon SDK the following prerequisites need to be observed:

 ### Instructions for Mac/Linux:
-To setup the required tools on your system, follow the steps below:
+To set the required tools on your system, follow the steps below:

 - CPU with AVX/FMA support
   - To check if your Mac supports **AVX/FMA** you can go to **About This Mac**.
 Check the CPU model and verify its features online.